bobucho/training/source/sections/self-study-and-quiz/technical-security.md

 >  If you suspect that someone knows your password or has been compromised in any way, change your password immediately and notify the Chief Security Officer

-What is the Catalyze policy for password strength?
+What is the Fibroblast policy for password strength?
 - [ ] `Miniumum 7 characters - any combination of words and letters`
 - [x] `Minimum 7 characters - no dictionary words, one number, one special character`
 - [ ] `Minimum 7 characters - all numbers`